cyrilletuzi/vscode-angular-schematics/walkthroughs/configuration.md

 ## 💎 Class guards and resolvers

 In the Pro edition, if your project uses Angular <=14.1 or is not ready for functional guards and resolvers yet.
-Note [class guards and resolvers are officially deprecated](https://angular.io/guide/deprecations#router-class-and-injection-token-guards) by Angular and planned for removal.

 <br>